MetOffice/simulation-systems/source/Development/macros.rst

 The ``vnXX.Y_tTTTT`` option must match the After Tag of your upgrade macro.
 When setting this, the version is the last released version of LFRic Apps.
-If it's a linked Apps-Core ticket, then set the ticket number as the one where the most metadata changes are being made.
+If it's a linked Apps-Core PR, then set the ticket number based on the Apps Issue or PR.
+This avoids potential ticket number clashes between the repositories.